StarRocks/starrocks/docs/loading/CloudCanal.md

 ## Typical example

-CloudCanal offers a comprehensive productized capability where users can seamlessly add DataSources and create DataJobs through a visual interface.
+CloudCanal allows users to perform operations in a visual interface where users can seamlessly add DataSources and create DataJobs through a visual interface.
 This enables automated schema migration, full data migration, and real-time incremental synchronization.
 The following example demonstrates how to migrate and synchronize data from MySQL to StarRocks.
 The procedures are similar for data synchronization between other data sources and StarRocks.

 ### Prerequisites